 - Create a signature Thanksgiving cocktail.
 This year, I’m going to make what I call The French Kiss Poire made with Prosecco, pear liqueur and garnished with a slice of pear and rosemary from my garden.
 After dinner, as the sun begins to set, I’ll be serving up hot cider with a splash of brandy with a cinnamon stick.

 - Add a bit of romanticism by reading your favorite poem at the table.
 Sure, your family may thing you’re nuts, but you’re not the average woman.
-Maybe its time to shake things up this Thanksgiving!

 - Make a wish.
 Don’t get rid of the turkey until you’ve battled for the wishbone.
 The one who gets the larger piece makes a wish, but she never tells.